ONSdigital/application-profile/csvw.md

 Publishers may wish to use the `csvw:foreignKey` property to assert relationships between different CSVs.

-# Data types
+## Data types

-There are four main data types that you can use to describe the data in your columns.
+We use four main data types to describe data within our tabular data's columns.
 These four are strings, decimal, float and boolean.

 By describing your columns data type, this will help you explicitly state what the types are.

 If you do not specify the data type it will use a default.
 The default data type is a string (5.11.2 Derived dataypes - W3.org tabular data).
 This would mean the data is not being represented correctly.

-## String
+### String

 The string data type represents characters.
 The value space of string is the set of finite-length sequences of characters.

 Examples include:
-- `Dimension` columns would contain values such as Year, Quarter, County and Region.
+- `Dimension` columns are always strings.
+Examples include Year, Quarter, County and Region.
+Dimensions need to be represented by two columns.
+A coded column and a corresponding human readable version of the label.
 - `Measure` column would contain values such as Index.
 - `Unit` column would contain values such as Unitless and Number.